DevOpsDolapo/DevOps_Projects/PROJECT 10/Project10.md

 - Open the above ports by adding firewall rules to allow the NFS Server to be accessible from the clients.
 It's important to open ports `TCP 111`, `UDP 111`, and `UDP 2049`, in addition to `TCP 2049`.
 The steps to do this are as follows:

-    - Create a new zone to accommodate this configuration by running the command `sudo firewall-cmd --new-zone=special --permanent`, and reload the firewall confirguration by running `sudo firewall-cmd --reload`
+    - Create a new zone to accommodate this configuration by running the command `sudo firewall-cmd --new-zone=special --permanent`, and reload the firewall configuration by running `sudo firewall-cmd --reload`

     ![Alt text](Images/nfs-server36.png)